- Relocation Services

 If you have moved with Sterling Lexicon and would like any local advice on places to help you settle-in, or you need additional support for the practical things such as utilities, local expat club introductions, schools, or anything else.
 Simply contact your Sterling Lexicon Move Specialist.

 If you need to talk to someone about starting the visa process, speak to our specialist immigration team.
 Speak to our immigration team.

 We have over 30 years of experience shipping classic cars and motorcycles to the USA.
-Contact us today about a quote for importing your car or motorcycle to America.
+Read our Auto Shipping FAQs and get an auto shipping quote.